SamaWorld: Relationship with the Genting Group

-In 1987 Genting BHD signed a sales and purchase agreement with Sama Holdings to sell 140 hectares of freehold land at Genting Highlands to SamaWorld..
+In 1987 Genting BHD signed a sales and purchase agreement with Sama Holdings to sell 140 hectares of freehold land at Genting Highlands to SamaWorld.
 Lim Kok Thay said that the development of a Disney-like Themepark would augur well for Genting's business.
 The stockbroker TA Securities assessed that the SamaWorld Themepark would increase the development potential of Genting Highlands.
 TA added that the SamaWorld project could help Genting's resort arm Resort World Bhd to diversify into property development and property could become a second core business after gaming for Genting.
 The official statement of Genting Bhd was: "Its a big world".
 Genting Bhd argued that the SamaWorld Theme Park would complement its own hotel and entertainment business and as the largest facility of its kind would vastly increase traffic to the Genting Highlands.
 SamaWorld resort project manager K.L.
 Chan said: "our project will change the world image of Genting Highlands from a gamblers resort to a place for the family."
 A collaboration with Genting Bhd to develop the SamaWorld theme park was considered.

 SamaWorld Theme Park

 Planned was a Disneyland-type theme park with the concept "See the World in a Day".
-The continents Asia, Europe, Africa, and America should have been represented by attractions and landmark-replicas of different countries and the different areas connected via cable cars.
+The continents Asia, Europe, Africa, and America would have been represented by attractions and landmark-replicas of different countries and the different areas connected via cable cars.